top of page

 Camping Hints

 • Scouts will create a food budget based on the number of scouts signed up in their patrol and the schedule from the Event Leader.
-General per scout guidelines are $3 for breakfast, $4 for lunch and $5 for dinner.

 • Scouts will create an appropriate menu and grocery shopping list (including quantities and other details).